2013 Boston College Eagles football team: Virginia Tech

-After nearly upsetting two top-10 teams earlier in the season, the Eagles finally managed one (although not a top-10 opponent) against the Hokies in an exciting back and forth 34–27 victory.
-In their characteristically strong home-field performance, the Eagles defense managed four turnovers against a 6–2 Virginia Tech team, who was coming off a disheartening 13–10 home loss against Duke.
-The win was only their 7th all time in 22 meetings against the Hokies and stopped a 5-game winning streak by them, which includes two ACC-Championship games.
-The win also got the Eagles back to .500 and doubled their win total from the previous season, while giving them a strong chance to become bowl eligible for the first time since 2010.
+After nearly upsetting two top-10 teams earlier in the season, the Eagles finally managed an upset against the Hokies in a 34–27 victory at home.
+The Eagles defense managed four turnovers against the 6–2 Virginia Tech team, who were coming off a 13–10 home loss against Duke.
+The win was only Boston College's 7th all time in 22 meetings against the Hokies and stopped a 5-game winning streak, which included two ACC-Championship games.
+The win also got the Eagles back to a .500 record and doubled their win total from the previous season, while giving them an opportunity to become bowl eligible for the first time since 2010.